Kokovec/KIM-1-PSOC-5LP-Mini-Board/README.md

   * Non-amplified audio out (for the program Music Box)
   * TTL serial input (terminal keyboard / loading programs)
   * Touchscreen interface (Nextion Enhanced NX4024K032)

-## Software: ##
-All emulation is done on the PSOC5 LP which is running at 60MHz.